 - Navigate to Settings > Billing and Services > Insurance

-- Update the NPI in your Billing Provider Info to match the NPI the enrollment is accepted under
+- Update the NPI to match the NPI that the enrollment is accepted under

 - Submit the claim

-If you receive a scrub stating that the claim’s service line(s) rendering provider’s last name is required, it means one of the service lines was manually removed from the claim.
+A common scrub error can state that certain information, such as the rendering provider’s last name, is required for the claim’s service line.
+This scrub error indicates that one of the service lines was manually removed from the claim.

 Manual edits to service lines often cause processing issues.
 If you need to submit a claim without one of the service lines that was previously included, follow these steps: